SeanTFarr/Amazon_Vine_Analysis/README.md

 <img src=Images\rows_df.jpg>

-Finally, the new DataFrame used to separate out the Vine and Non-Vine reviews into two DataFrames:
+Finally, the new DataFrame was used to separate out the Vine and Non-Vine reviews into two DataFrames:

 The Vine DataFrame